 This is one of several species of small lizards found on Socotra, and it was right in front of me for quite some time before I noticed it.
 Even though I was quite close, it went on with whatever was on its mind simply because I was already sitting still to experience the beauty of […]

 Archive for 'Reptiles'

-The first of two species I found roaming the sheer cliffs.
+The female of the species, and as the male, it’s effortlessly roaming the sheer cliffs of Refugio Los Volcanes.
 Amazing how they seemed totally impervious to the strong wind – they effortlessly ran up, down or sideways while catching insects and checking out their competition.
-The walls were full of lizards, so apparently there is an abundance of food living on the cliffs [...]
+The walls were full of lizards, so apparently there is […]

 This species is a specialized climber, preferring the sheer cliffs of the Huanchaca Plateau and the strong winds there.
 The wind brings with it lots of insects, and that’s perhaps the reason it mostly prefers a vertical life?
 The only species I found here during my very short stay.

 This lake is quite far from the Tuichi River and has no stream in or out, but the Caiman has found its way to this small and tranquil lake.
 The sun has set and darkness is falling fast, but still you can see the shiny eyes watching you.
 At night a flashlight is the only […]